 Find tutorials to teach fellow members of your team how to take advantage of the features the technology has to offer.
 For example, you can teach your colleagues how to record voice memos to use instead of typed messages or how to send documents through platforms to distribute information more easily.

 Leading remotely can present a certain set of unique challenges, especially if this is a new transition for you or your team.
 Planning, communication and expectation-setting can help maintain contentedness and productivity.
 Here are some tips for managing a remote team:

 1. Communicate clear expectations

 Take a moment to plan.
-What do you need to achieve, by when and what changes might you need to make to your original quarterly plan and goals?
-Type it up so you can start discussing it with your team.
-You will avoid misunderstandings when you create a document that serves as a source of truth.
-You might also share the document with stakeholders and other teams you collaborate with.
+Type up your quarterly goals and your plans for reaching them so you can start discussing them with your team.
+You can avoid misunderstandings when you create a document that serves as a source of truth.
+You might also share the document with stakeholders to streamline collaboration.

 Schedule a team meeting to discuss if there are any new expectations and what, if anything, has changed with working remotely.
 In your agenda, include: